BUSINESS COMBINATIONS AND ASSET PURCHASES

 Allgreens Dispensary, LLC ("Allgreens")

-Under the Allgreens Agreement, the Company has made payments aggregating $0.5 million to the Allgreens members, with additional cash payments aggregating $1,750,000 to be made as specific milestones are reached.
-The Company will issue promissory notes for the final payment of $1.0 million, which is due at closing (the "Allgreens Notes").
+Pursuant to the Allgreens Agreement, the Company has made payments aggregating $0.5 million to the Allgreens members, with additional cash payments aggregating $1.75 million to be made as specific milestones are reached.
+The Company will issue promissory notes for the final payment of $1.0 million, which will be issued at closing (the "Allgreens Notes").
 The Allgreens Notes will mature one year from the date the dispensary may begin operating.